Universities Superannuation Scheme: Criticisms

 In 1997, following a sustained People & Planet campaign named 'Ethics for USS', USS established a policy on responsible investment, including appointing an advisor on the issue.
 The scheme came under renewed pressure from 2015, via the 'USS: Step Up' campaign, which had noted investments in tobacco and fossil fuels.
 As of 2019, USS offers four ethical investment options.
 Around 8% of members had taken advantage of these.

 In 2017, it was reported that the USS pension scheme has offshore investments in tax havens.
 In 2014, USS's highest-paid executive, received a 50% pay increase, to £900,000 and criticism of the high pay of top USS employees grew.
 In 2018, it was noted that pay for USS's chief executive rose from £484,000 in 2017 to £566,000 in 2018, while two staff members earned over £1m, and running costs stood at £125m per annum.

-In 2021, the scheme made a pledge to pursue an investment strategy that would be consistent with achieving net-zero carbon emissions by 2050, but continued to attract criticism from Ethics for USS, which was concerned that the plans were too vague and timid.
+In 2021, the scheme made a pledge to pursue responsible investments that would be consistent with achieving net-zero carbon emissions by 2050, but continued to attract criticism from Ethics for USS, which was concerned that the plans were too vague and timid.

 USS data shows that in the period between March 2020 to June 2021, the number of USS investments in fossil fuel companies increased from 30 to over 50.
 (Note: Defined as those in the Carbon Underground 200 or the Carbon Majors top 50 polluters listings.)
 New additional investments included the three of the top ten US shale oil producers that USS didn't already hold, (Note: These are Chevron, ConocoPhillips, Continental Resources, Diamondback Energy, EOG, ExxonMobil, Marathon Oil, Occidental, Ovintiv, and Pioneer Natural Resources.) plus three of the world's four biggest fracking companies.
 (Note: These are Baker Hughes, Schlumberger, Halliburton, and FTS International.)

 USS pursues a policy of "engagement" with fossil fuel companies as part of its responsible investment aims.
 It has had large shareholdings in Shell for many years.
 At each Shell annual general meeting between 2017 and 2021, USS has voted with the company against shareholder motions calling for emissions targets aligned with the Paris Climate Agreement.

 In February 2024, USS was criticised by the University and College Union (UCU) for its investment links to the state of Israel.
 Whilst USS shared calls for "a rapid end to the current violence in the Middle East", UCU claimed that the USS had not carried out a review of its investments, and instead stated that it would continue to "consider [its] legal duty to invest in the best financial interests of [...] members and beneficiaries".

 In June 2024, USS was pressed by university staff members to explain why it had invested in UK utility company Thames Water (USS holds almost 20% of the company's shares).
 USS had first invested in Thames Water in 2017 and expanded its stake in 2021, despite Thames Water's mounting financial problems.
 USS had written-down the value of its shareholding £956mn to £364mn in the year to March 2023.